JocysCom/UMQF/MORA/analysis/bible/entities/sarah-actions.md

 ### 1 Hagar - afflicted

+Context: Sarah dealt hardly with her pregnant maidservant Hagar, causing her to flee into the wilderness.

 - ΔOS = -0.20 (Forced to flee into wilderness while pregnant; risk of exposure/death)
 - VSA (Advanced)
   - Recognition 0.07 (Advanced)